Table of Contents:

 The SK48v100 battery will automatically turn the BMS off after 24 hours if no current (less than .7A) has been drawn from battery.
 If the battery is kept on charge, or the BMS detects there has been “activity” (current flowing in our out), then the 24 hour timer is reset.

-Note: if the battery is heavily depleated (cells < 3.15v), the automatic timeout is reduced to prevent an excessive-discharge scenario.
+Note: if the battery is heavily depleted (cells < 3.15v), the automatic timeout is reduced to prevent an excessive-discharge scenario.
 Simply apply a charge to the battery to reactivate it from this sleep state.

 Video: Power up & Shut down Procedure